A Double Auction for Charging Scheduling among Vehicles Using DAG-Blockchains: Background for DAG-Blockchains

-To improve the scalability, a new blockchain architecture based on the directed acyclic graph (DAG) was proposed, called DAG-based blockchain or tangle \cite{popov2016tangle}.
-The DAG-based blockchain is shown in Fig. \ref{fig1}(b), where each node represents a transaction instead of a block.
+To improve the scalability, a new blockchain architecture based on the Directed Acyclic Graph (DAG) was proposed, called DAG-based blockchain or tangle \cite{popov2016tangle}.
+The DAG-based blockchain is shown in Fig. \ref{fig1} (b), where each node represents a transaction instead of a block.
 When a new transaction is issued, it must validate two tips which are previous transactions attached in the tange but not verified by any others.
 This validation is denoted by a directed edge in the tangle.
+This new transaction will be verified by the other upcoming transactions.
+The time required to verify a tip (confirmation delay) depends on the tip selection algorithms \cite{popov2016tangle} and the rate of new transactions.

 Generally, there is a weight associated with each transaction, which is proportional to the difficulty of the hashing puzzle defined by itself.
 When issues a new transaction, it has to find a random number \textit{nouce} such that

 where the smaller the target implies the greater the weight.
-Until now, the newly issued transaction is completed and waits to be verified by subsequent transactions.
-When can we consider a transaction is valid?
+Until now, the newly issued transaction has been completed and waits to be verified by subsequent transactions.
+When can we consider a transaction valid?
 This is related to its cumulative weight.
-The cumulative weight of a transaction is the weight sum of transactions that approve it directly or indirectly.
-Shown as Fig.\ref{fig1}(b), the cumulative weight of transaction A equals the weight sum of transactions A, B, C, D, E, F, and G. Consider a transaction, the larger cumulative weight can only be achieved by consuming more computational power, thereby it is more likely to be legal if it has a larger cumulative weight.
+The cumulative weight of a transaction is the weighted sum of transactions that approve it directly or indirectly.
+Shown as Fig.\ref{fig1}(b), the cumulative weight of transaction $A$ equals the weighted sum of transactions $A$, $B$, $C$, $D$, $E$, $F$, and $G$.
+Consider a transaction, the larger cumulative weight can only be achieved by consuming more computational power, thereby it is more likely to be legal if it has a larger cumulative weight.
 A transaction is believed to be legal if and only if its cumulative weight exceeds a pre-defined threshold.
 Suppose that most power is controlled by legal users, we can distinguish those transactions issued by malicious users since the valid transactions will be verified by other legal users and their cumulative weight will be larger and larger.